analytiq-hub/sigagent.github.io/neuroscience/active_inference_free_energy_principle.md

     * The generative movel may not correspond to the real generative process.
       * The generative model, as it is optimized with new experiences acquired, may not even converge to the generative process.
       * The generative process is in a true state $$x^*$$, which generates an observation $$y$$, which the organism senses.
 Both $$x^$$ and $$y$$ are hidden state.
+    * Psychological claim about optimality of inference is always contingent on the organism's resources - its specific generative model, and bounded computational resources.
   * References:
     * [ChatGPT about Bayesian Statistics](https://bitdribble.github.io/chatgpt/statistics/2022/12/23/chatgpt/)
     * Wikipedia: [Gamma Function](https://en.wikipedia.org/wiki/Gamma_function), [Beta Function](https://en.wikipedia.org/wiki/Beta_function)